cdc12345/SpigotLikeGenerator/README.md

-# Spigot-Generator-1.21.4
+> [!IMPORTANT]
+>

-# only compatible with Spigot.
+> only compatible with Spigot.
 Do not use this with Hybrid Server!!!!

 forked from https://github.com/Goldorion/Spigot-Generator-MCreator